Bradford Industrial Museum: Motive power

 Here is machinery from the 19th century Industrial Revolution, including waterwheels, steam engines, oil engines and gas engines; plus an engineer's workshop display.
 The millstone is from Castlefields corn mill near Bingley; it is a bedstone carved from local millstone grit.
 A spindle passes through this and a similar upper runner stone; the grain enters via the spindle hole and is ground by the scissor-action of the grooves when the runner stone rotates against the bedstone.
-The grain is forced out at the outer edges as flour, then flows into a sack.
+The grain is forced out at the outer edges as flour and then flows into a sack.
 The prime exhibit, a uniflow steam engine rescued from Linton mill and known as the Linton engine, was one of the last Bradford-made steam engines.
 There is a display explaining the history of steam power.

 Transport

-Most of the space is taken up with several examples of cars and light commercial vans built by the Jowett company of Bradford, Scott motor bikes and Baines bicycles.
-A Wallis & Steevens Advance type Steam Roller no. 7986 built in 1928 that was owned by Bradford City Council roads department and carries the council crest on the water tanks.
+Most of the space is taken up with several examples of cars and light commercial vans built by the Jowett company of Bradford, Scott motorbikes and Baines bicycles.
+There is a Wallis & Steevens Advance type Steam Roller no. 7986 that was built in 1928 and owned by Bradford City Council roads department and carries the council crest on the water tanks.

 The Biggest exhibit is a locomotive named Nellie, after Nellie Crane the vicar's wife.
 Nellie is an 0-4-0 saddle tank industrial locomotive 1435, one of two built by Hudswell Clarke in Leeds in 1922 for the Esholt sewage works.
 When the works were being built, she carried excavated material, and thereafter coal and construction material, then coal and other materials until 1970 when she was loaned to the Yorkshire Dales Railway Society at Skipton.
-Her size is ca.23 x 8 x 11 ft, and she weighs 28 tons.
+Her size is c.23 × 8 × 11 ft, and she weighs 28 tons.
 The boiler works at 160psi, and she carries 700 gallons in the saddle water tank.
 The cylinders are 40-inch diameter 20-inch stroke operated by Stephenson's open link valve gear.
 A British Railways Crane Wagon is on display outside near the museum gates.

 In the tram shed is the only tramcar left in Bradford, and a Bradford trolleybus.
 The first horse-drawn trams were introduced in 1882, followed by steam trams in 1883 and electric trams in 1898.
 Trolleybuses ran in Bradford from 1911 to 1972.
 There are various models of trams, including no. 237, built in Shipley in 1904, but shown as it was in 1912 with top deck extended and covered to accommodate 38 passengers.
 From 1904 to 1908 this tram travelled between Baildon bridge and Greengates.
-After that it was transferred to the Great Horton system, then went between Saltaire and Undercliffe.
-However its routes were limited as it was too tall to pass under the railway bridge at Eccleshill station.
+After that, it was transferred to the Great Horton system, then went between Saltaire and Undercliffe.
+However, its routes were limited as it was too tall to pass under the railway bridge at Eccleshill station.